UM-CSED

 How does it work?

 The SEED class will be hosted in a hybrid format, is group project based and requires significant independent teamwork outside of course hours.
 You will work on a team in this course.
-Project topics will be provided; there will also be an opportunity to propose your own team-based project as part of this course.

 Instructors